Rabinder Singh (intelligence officer): Tracking in the USA by R&AW

-Death
+Death controversy

 According to Indian government sources, he was killed in Maryland in the USA in a road accident in late 2016.
-He was living there as a refugee, having been cash strapped after the CIA had stopped paying him money.
+He was living there as a refugee, having been cash-strapped after the CIA had stopped paying him money.
 US intelligence had blocked his application for asylum and his attempts to obtain a job with a think tank run by a former CIA senior officer were blocked too.